 - understand computer networks including the internet; how they can provide multiple services, such as the world wide web; and the opportunities they offer for communication and collaboration

 - use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content

 - select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information

 - use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.

-Every class in KS1 and KS2 has a trolley of iPads, laptops or newly purchased touch screen chrome books meaning each child has access to a device at one given time.
-Having this amount of devices and within each class also ensures that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
+EYFS classes have a bank of iPads to share.
+Every class in KS1 and KS2 has a trolley of 40 devices including iPads and Chromebooks meaning each child has access to a device at one given time.
+Having this number of devices within each class ensures that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.